harijaiswal29/auto-tool-disc02/docs/testing/coverage_summary.md

 3. Integration tests may require external dependencies (databases, MCP servers)
 4. The test data fixtures provide a solid foundation for both manual and automated testing

-## Next Steps

-1. Fix any import issues in the new test files
-2. Run full test suite with coverage reporting
-3. Address any failing tests
-4. Update documentation with final coverage percentages
-5. Consider adding more edge case tests based on coverage gaps